 Our worship is simple: we pray the Word, sing the Word, read the Word, preach the Word, and receive the “visible Word” in the sacraments.

-Westminster celebrates the Sacrament of the Lord’s Supper (Communion) on the first Sunday of every month in the morning worship service.
+Westminster celebrates the Sacrament of the Lord’s Supper (Communion) on the first Sunday morning of every month and on the third Sunday evening of every month.

 To view a copy of our congregational guide to Worship, click here.